aws-deadline/deadline-cloud/.github/PULL_REQUEST_TEMPLATE.md

 - Are relevant docstrings in the code base updated?
 - Has the README.md been updated?
 If you modified CLI arguments, for instance.

+### Does this PR introduce new dependencies?

+This library is designed to be integrated into third-party applications that have bespoke and customized deployment environments.
+Adding dependencies will increase the chance of library version conflicts and incompatabilities.
+Please evaluate the addition of new dependencies.
+See the [Dependencies](https://github.com/aws-deadline/deadline-cloud/blob/mainline/DEVELOPMENT.md#dependencies) section of DEVELOPMENT.md for more details.

+*   [ ] This PR adds one or more new dependency Python packages.
+I acknowledge I have reviewed the considerations for adding dependencies in [DEVELOPMENT.md](https://github.com/aws-deadline/deadline-cloud/blob/mainline/DEVELOPMENT.md#dependencies).
+*   [ ] This PR does not add any new dependencies.

 ### Is this a breaking change?

 A breaking change is one that modifies a public contract in a way that is not backwards compatible.
 See the